 - Shipment damage: In rare cases, FedEx can damage a package in transit, which may result in a delay as the carrier investigates.
 FedEx typically covers the first $100 in damages and provides additional coverage that can be purchased when setting up shipping.
 Third-party companies also provide insurance options, some of which are less expensive than policies offered directly through the carriers.
 If you or your customer gets a shipping exception message relating to damage, keep all original packing materials once the item is delivered in order to process the claim.

 - Remind customers that delays could be their responsibility: If customers are typing in their own shipping information, your website can automatically remind them to double-check their entries to confirm they’ve reviewed it.
 Remind them that any errors on their part could result in a delay and potentially additional charges.
 While no customer wants a shipping exception or delay, if they had to confirm their information, they may realize they’re at fault for shipping hiccups.

 - Building in extra time around holidays: An obvious time to alert customers of potential shipping delays is national holidays like Thanksgiving and Christmas.
 But local holidays like Mardi Gras and St. Patrick’s Day are also legitimate reasons for a FedEx shipping exception in certain parts of the country.

 Alerting customers to potential delays before the package is sent goes a long way in setting customer expectations and improving relationships.
 Getting a shipping service exception for a delay is less problematic for customers when they knew before shipping to anticipate one.

 Understanding the FedEx® Money-Back Guarantee

-The money-back-guarantee will not be applied automatically.
+The money-back guarantee will not be applied automatically.
 It leaves the onus on the customer to stay on top of the complicated and sometimes narrow band of allowable refunds.
-That’s where Shipware can help, at no cost to you.

 Of course, there’s a long list of exceptions, where refunds won’t be provided.
 It’s helpful to understand those exceptions, so you know how to maximize shipping success and also know when you legitimately can collect should delays arise.